OpenNews/srccon/tickets.md

 ## Financial & family assistance

-We offer a limited number of [travel scholarships](/scholarships) to help people who wouldn't otherwise be able to attend, and we also offer attendees [free childcare](/childcare) run by providers we trust with our own kids.
+We offered a limited number of travel scholarships (now closed) to help people who wouldn't otherwise be able to attend, and we also offer attendees [free childcare](/childcare) run by providers we trust with our own kids.

 ## Sponsor tickets